dgpv/bsst/plugins/README.md

 * `post_finalize`: called just after execution context was finalized (result on the stack was checked, `OP_DEPTH` results was adjusted, etc.)

 For details on how to use these hooks, please look into `test_hooks.py` in the 'tests' directory of B'SST repository, and also into plugins in this directory

+Plugins in this directory:

+* `op_example_bsst_plugin.py`: A simple example of how to add custom opcode
+* `raw_input_bsst_plugin.py`: Allows to supply hex or binary input to B'SST instead of text script source.
+Will use `python-bitcointx` and `python-elementstx` python packages to decode the input, therefore python packages must be available.
+Recognizes settings `--plugin-raw-input=hex` (the default) and `--plugin-raw-input=binary`